 Gifts of any size are appreciated and all gifts are tax-deductible.
 If your employer offers a charitable gift matching program, you can increase the size of your gift.
 Most companies who offer a matching gift program provide this information through their Human Resource Department.

-Contributions earmarked for a named endowment serve to support the College of Business Administration in an ongoing effort to become a leader in the CSU system in business education.
+Contributions earmarked for a named endowment serve to support the College of Business in an ongoing effort to become a leader in the CSU system in business education.
 Funds are distributed in targeted ways designed to materially improve the College’s performance.

 The College offers the following naming endowment opportunities: